What does this all mean?

 Profit-making and social justice have never mixed well.
 When push comes to shove, businesses must prioritize profits.
 That is particularly true of Silicon Valley startups that are required to post returns for their investors—such as venture capitalists or private equity firms.
 These new labor-oriented startups, however good-hearted their founders might claim to be, fall into this group.

 One of the latest bids by entrepreneurs to resist profit pressure from their investors is to incorporate their firms as so-called “benefit corporations.”
 Some of these labor startups have taken this tack, signaling the good intentions of their creators, while leaving the plans for execution opaque.

 B Lab has also allegedly certified tax-dodging firms, for-profit education companies, and corporations working in the prison industry.
 This is not to say that all “benefit corporations” are disingenuous, only that many of them have failed to live up to their social missions.
 Why does this happen?
-Because CEOs, as a rule, do not want to share power with rank-and-file workers, and because businesses are always subject to pressure from both shareholders and market competition to put profits over people.
+It’s because CEOs, as a rule, do not want to share power with rank-and-file workers and because businesses are always subject to pressure from both shareholders and market competition to put profits over people.

 Organizing can’t be automated

-Workers win union campaigns not because they have a frictionless user experience with their organizing software.
-They win because of the skills, resources, and emotional bonds that they develop together.
+Workers don’t win union campaigns because they have a frictionless user experience with their organizing software; they win because of the skills, resources, and emotional bonds that they develop together.
 These allow them to face down intimidation tactics used by employers and to make sure that solidarity, not division, wins the day.

 Such unity may arise organically in places where fighting unions already exist in the surrounding community.
 But for the most part, in the United States in 2021, it requires support, coaching, and training from union organizers with experience, themselves supported, coached, and trained by the same.